Soso2509/ACIT4630-Project/README.md

 And then there’s more details about the data analytic programs we’ve used under [Data Analysis Tools](#data-analysis-tools).

 We have also added a last section, [Weird Problems and Issues](#problems-and-issues), which underlines some of the weird issues we’ve ran into.
-The issues all seem to stem from the original library, as it has such a convoluted and fragmented structure.
+Most of the issues seem to stem from the original library, as it has such a convoluted and fragmented structure.
+You should look at this section to know what problem may occur, and potential solutions.

 ### Table of Content
 - [How to Run](#how-to-run)